 What are Dental Sealants and how do They Help Teeth?

 Dental sealants are very common which dentists use to seal the teeth off and prevent cavities.
-These are plastic coatings which are placed on the chewing surface of the permanent back teeth i.e. the molars and premolars.
+These are plastic coatings that are placed on the chewing surface of the permanent back teeth i.e. the molars and premolars.
 It helps to protect them from decay.

 There are a few things you need to know about dental sealants-